All Episodes

 You can't make the two halves of that answer work.

-Gotta figure out which one's important to you.
+Got to figure out which one's important to you.

-Mark Stein, In for Rush on the Rush Limbo Show.
+Mark Stein, in for rush on the Rush Limbo show.

 Lots more still to come in our final hour.